oddy/b3/README.md

 The small number of lovingly-handcrafted data types means often the only choice you need make is between Fast or Compact.

-This version is pure python, no dependencies apart from Six (and pytest for the tests)
+This version is pure python, no dependencies apart from Six (and pytest for the tests).
+Tested working in python 3.8 & 2.7 on windows & linux.

 ## Installing